 Tax Benefits of the CollegeChoice 529 Direct Savings Plan

-The CollegeChoice 529 Direct Savings Plan is open to all U.S. citizens, but Indiana tax payers get bonus perks.
-They are eligible for tax credits worth 20% of their annual contributions up to $1,000 per account.
+The CollegeChoice 529 Direct Savings Plan is open to all U.S. citizens, but Indiana taxpayers get bonus perks.
+They are eligible for tax credits worth 20% of their annual contributions up to $5,000 per account.

 For all account holders, contributions can grow tax-exempt.
 This means your earnings will be shielded from Uncle Sam, and you can take full advantage of compound interest.
-Your withdrawals will also be tax-free if you use the money to fund qualified higher education expenses such as tuition and mandatory fees.
+Your withdrawals will also be tax-free as long as you use the money to fund qualified higher education expenses such as tuition and mandatory fees.

 What Are My Investment Options?